Kristopher Jansma: Career and accolades

 His second novel Why We Came to the City came out in February 2016.
 Michael Schaub of NPR reviewed the book and later selected the book as one of the best books of 2016.
 The book was nominated for the Brooklyn Eagles Prize.
 A French translation, "New York Odyssée was the winner of the Prix du Livre de Voyage Urbain and was a finalist for the Prix France Inter-Journal du Dimanche.

 His third novel Les Idéalistes was published in 2022 by French publisher 10/18 where it was named by Le Monde as one of the best books of 2022.

 His fourth novel is Our Narrow Hiding Places, published in 2024 by Ecco Books.
 During an interview with CBS Saturday Morning's Jeff Glor, Jansma spoke about the book's origins in personal family history, specifically his Dutch grandmother's childhood survival of the Hunger Winter in 1945.
 In an interview with Pien Huang on NPR's Fresh Air, Jansma spoke about the novel's connections to epigenetic studies of the descendants of trauma survivors.

 Inspired by his work on Electric Literature's Unfinished Business column, Revisionaries: What We Can Learn from the Lost, Unfinished, and Just Plain Bad Work of Great Writers is a craft book for fiction writers, offering advice based on the failures of famous authors.

-He is an associate professor at SUNY New Paltz College and an instructor at 92NY.
+He is a professor at SUNY New Paltz College and an instructor at 92NY.
 He has previously taught creative writing at Manhattanville College and SUNY Purchase College.
 Jansma lives in Westchester, New York with his wife and children.